Brute force attacks

 This example illustrates the relevance of the password length which every user should consider.
 The decryption time of the attacking software increases with an increased password length.
 The same applies to the additional use of large and small letters as well as numbers and special characters.
 It therefore seems advisable to use password keys that have more than 32 characters.
 For example, lengths of 256 and 512 bits are common.
 Here, the level of difficulty on the attacker’s side is significantly higher than with a shorter-length string.

-5 effective tips to protect against brute-force attacks
+5 effective Ways to protect against brute-force attacks

 Brute-force attacks can be effectively countered by restricting and slowing down the attacker in his actions.
 As already stated, attacks of this kind always follow the same pattern.
 However, it should be noted that many brute-force attacks could be contained by very simple precautionary measures.